 At Halley House we appreciate that the prospect of changing class, year group, Key Stage or school can be extremely daunting for many pupils.
 Pupils are well supported throughout all transitions.
-If your child is joining school in reception:-
+If a child is joining school in reception:-

-- Play and Stay visits are arranged at school. - Home visits are carried out, providing an opportunity to discuss any concerns you might have about your child's progress, development or identified SEN. - A phased introduction ensures that pupils in the school are given time to settle.
+- Play and Stay visits are arranged at school. - Home visits may be carried out, providing an opportunity to discuss any concerns you might have about a child's progress, development or identified SEND. - A phased introduction ensures that pupils in the school are given time to settle.